Find out more about Standard Visitor visas

 In order to study in the UK, you’ll need to meet the various visa and immigration conditions outlined by the Home Office.
 Our team of specialist and experienced student advisers can help you with guidance on all of these matters.
 If you have further questions on how to apply for your UK Student Visa, download the gov.uk Guide.

 You must ensure that you fully understand and comply with the condition set out in your visa, for example if you are planning to work while you study in the UK.
 Breaching the visa rules could have serious consequences for your immigration status and could affect your right to study in the UK.

 What type of visa will I need?

-- If you are coming to the UK for less than six months and do not plan to do an internship or voluntary work as part of your studies then you need a Visitor visa
+- Standard Visitor visa: If you are coming to the UK for less than six months and do not plan to do an internship or voluntary work as part of your studies then you need a Standard Visitor visa

-- If you are coming to the UK for more than six months, or less than six months but plan to undertake an internship or voluntary work as part of your studies then you will need a Student visa
+- Student Route visa: If you are coming to the UK for more than six months, or less than six months but plan to undertake an internship or voluntary work as part of your studies then you will need a Student Route visa

 for US-based Offer Holders

 Richmond University admissions staff outline the UK Student Visa Application process for offer holders located within the US, explain what the CAS letter is and how to qualify for yours, and answer student/parent/guardian questions.